 Real Estate investment requires expertise and broad connections in the industry.
 Property management is not the sector where you can pull yourself up by your bootstraps.
 If you are starting out as a landlord and don’t know a thing about property management, hiring an experienced administrator can alleviate much of the struggle.

-Untrained property investor can make a plenty of fatal mistakes in their first year.
+An untrained property investor can make plenty of fatal mistakes in their first year.
 Hiring a wrong repairment crew can inflict structural damages to your property.
 Using wrong material and installing hip, but impractical amenities can increase the wear and tear.
 Lack of experience in real estate marketing can result in the longer vacancies and low quality of tenants.
 Cumulatively all those factors will eat into your income and return on investment.

 Learning on the go is not a prudent choice in this highly competitive market.
-Even minor mistakes can cause the serious legal conundrum.
+Even minor mistakes can cause serious legal conundrum.
 Insufficient legal knowledge could lead to lawsuits if you didn’t understand the Fair Housing laws.
 For instance, you can prohibit the consumption of marijuana on your property — a perfectly legitimate action in many jurisdictions.
 However, in certain states with legal medical marijuana laws, weed is considered a prescription drug.
 Therefore such a provision can be regarded as discriminatory.

 Moreover, there are various state and municipal laws and tacit rules regarding maintenance and upkeep that a property manager should be aware.
 Violation of those rules can result in penalties or conflicts with homeownership association.
-For example, in New York and New Jersey owners of property in the multi-unit buildings have to comply with 80% Carpet rule.
+For example, in New York City and Jersey City owners of property in the multi-unit buildings have to comply with 80% Carpet rule.